 - the requirements for licensure will be met.

 Board of Behavioral Science

 The Iowa Board of Behavioral Science consists of an Executive of the Iowa Department of Public Health, aided by a Secretary of the Iowa Bureau of Professional Licensure.
-The Board evaluates applicant qualifications for Mental Health Counselor and Marital and Family Therapist licenses.
+The Board evaluates applicant qualifications for clinical mental health counseling and Marital and Family Therapist licenses.
 It is also the responsibility of the Board of Behavioral Science to investigate complaints in an effort to protect the public from unprofessional conduct in the industry.
 The Board offers licensing, renewals, and reactivation.